StudyVector works from your exact syllabus, your exact board, and your exact weak topics. Generic AI does not know that by default.

 Does it know the course?

 A GCSE or A-Level answer depends on the subject, board, topic, command word and mark scheme.
-General AI help can be useful, but exam practice needs that structure.
+General study help can be useful, but exam practice needs that structure.

 Does it make you practise?